Profility-be/mcp-server-dotnet-entra-id/README.md

 **✅ Claude AI** - Fully tested and working with Claude Desktop and web interface

+**✅ ChatGPT** - Tested and working; see Troubleshooting for notes about Dynamic Client Registration and persistent client storage requirements.

 **⚠️ Other MCP Clients** - This proxy implements the MCP OAuth specification.
-While it may work with other MCP clients, it has **only been tested with Claude AI**.
+While it may work with other MCP clients, it has primarily been tested with Claude AI and ChatGPT.
 VS Code's MCP integration typically uses direct OAuth with pre-configured client credentials and may not require this proxy

 ---